PadiyarRadhika/Restautant_Dashboard/README.md

 ### How do I get set up? ###

-Ensure you have node, yarn, brew, watchman, cocoapods installed
+-> Ensure you have node, yarn, brew, watchman, cocoapods installed

+-> To run the project, you will need
+   Node,
+   Watchman,
+   React-Native CLI
-To run the project, you will need Node, Watchman, React-Native CLI and Xcode or Android SDK depending on your chosen platform, you can install these using Homebrew
+   Xcode /  Android SDK depending on your chosen platform, you can install these using Homebrew

-brew install node
+-> brew install node

-brew install watchman
+-> brew install watchman

-Node comes with npm, you can use Yarn if you prefer or any other package manager.
+-> Node comes with npm, you can use Yarn if you prefer or any other package manager.

-npm install -g react-native-cli
+-> npm install -g react-native-cli

-Android SDK or Xcode
+-> Android SDK or Xcode
-Get Xcode from the Mac App Store
+-> Get Xcode from the Mac App Store

 ### About the app ###

-It's a Reaact Native Dashboard App with restaurant names listing it's relavant details represented in graphs
+It's a React Native Dashboard App with restaurant names listing it's relavant details represented in graphs.

-Restaurnts List Screen :
+Restaurant List Screen :

 1.This screen consists of restaurants listed.